- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for Privacy. - Surfshark: Our top budget VPN for beating ISP tracking.
 Fast and versatile, with a wealth of security and privacy features.
 Secure every device you own at once.

-- IPVanish: Owns and operates all the servers on their network.
-Holds no logs or metadata on any of their users.
+- IPVanish: Owns and operates all the servers on its network.
+Holds no logs or metadata on any of its users.
 DNS leak protection and unlimited simultaneous connections.
 24/7 customer support.

 - ExpressVPN: Strong encryption, security, and internet privacy features.
 Keeps no logs and offers multiple options for protecting all your devices and traffic.
 30-day money-back guarantee.